Limmen/gym-idsgame/experiments/training/v11/two_agents/actor_critic/README.md

-# Experiment `minimal_defense-v10`_`actor_critic`
+# Experiment `actor_critic`_`actor_critic`-v11

-This is an experiment in the `minimal_defense-v10` environment.
+This is an experiment in the `idsgame-v11` environment.
-An environment where the defender is following the `defend_minimal` defense policy.
+An environment where neither the attacker nor defender is part of the environment, i.e. it is intended for 2-agent simulations or RL training.
-The `defend_minimal` policy entails that the defender will always defend the attribute with the minimal value out of all of its neighbors.

 This experiment trains an attacker agent using REINFORCE with advantage-baseline (actor-critic) to act optimally in the given environment and defeat the defender.